Zack1808/parallax-site/README.md

 ## Contribution

-Contributions to the Yt-clone project are welcome.
+Contributions to the parallax page are welcome.
 If you find any issues or want to add new features, feel free to create a pull request.
 Make sure to follow the project's coding conventions and provide detailed information about your changes.

 ## Contact